vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-practice/_index.md

 duration: 30
 experience: Beginner
 layout: intro
-description: The Swift Method, developed by VMware Tanzu Labs, is a set of lightweight techniques that reduce the burdens and risks of modernization.
+description: The Swift Method, developed by Tanzu Labs, is a set of lightweight techniques that reduce the burdens and risks of modernization.
 In this series, we’ll dive into how a balanced team of architects, developers, and product managers approach modernizing monoliths using the Swift Method.
 team:
 - Matthew Wei
 - Asif Sajjad